 R. Daniel Lavelle

-Robert Daniel Lavelle was born and raised in the Hill District section of the City of Pittsburgh.
+Robert Daniel Lavelle was born and raised in the Hill District of the City of Pittsburgh.
 He attended Pittsburgh Public Schools and graduated from Schenley High School.
-He earned his Bachelor of Science degree from Kent State University in 2000.
-In 2002, he completed the Leadership Pittsburgh program.
-Daniel, as family and friends know him, lives in the Hill District with his wife Rachel Riley-Lavelle, a graduate of West Virginia University and the University of Pittsburgh.
+He went on to earn his Bachelor of Science degree from Kent State University in 2000.
+Then in 2002, he completed the Leadership Pittsburgh program.

 Upon election, Councilman Lavelle stated he would bring the same hard work and spirit of collaboration to the office that he has demonstrated in his work to date.
 He emphasized the importance of addressing issues such as public safety, job preparation and development, housing, economic development and access to quality education from pre-school through college.
 His goal is to ensure the district is made attractive, safe, and prosperous for everyone.
 He believes people will come back to live here and our children will stay here and succeed.

-Councilman R. Daniel Lavelle's district encompasses the Northside, Manchester, Allegheny West, Chateau, California-Kirkbride, Central Northside, Mexican War Streets, Downtown, the Bluff, the Hill District, the Strip District, and parts of West and South Oakland.
+Councilman R. Daniel Lavelle's district encompasses part of the Northside (Manchester, Chateau, California-Kirkbride, part of Central Northside, Perry Hilltop), Downtown, the Bluff, the Hill District and parts of West and South Oakland.
 The district lies in the core of the City of Pittsburgh and the Southwestern Pennsylvania region.

-He is currently the chair of the Committee on Land Use and Economic Development that has oversight of all of the City authorities as well as most functions of the Department of City Planning.
+He is currently the chair of Public Safety which has charge of and jurisdiction over legislation pertaining to the Police Department, the Fire Department, Emergency Medical Services, Animal Control, the Bureau of Building Inspection, and emergency operations.
 Councilman Lavelle also serves as the vice chair on the Urban Redevelopment Authority Board.
-He is also a board member of The Hill District Consensus Group, Wireless Neighborhoods, Oakland Business Improvement District, Pittsburgh Downtown Partnership, Riverlife, Neighbors in the Strip, and Pittsburgh Community Services, Inc. In addition, he is an Assistant Boy Scout Master for Troop 93, based in the Hill District.
+He is also a board member of Wireless Neighborhoods, Oakland Business Improvement District, Pittsburgh Downtown Partnership, Riverlife and Pittsburgh Community Services, Inc. In addition, he is an Assistant Boy Scout Master for Troop 93, based in the Hill District.

 Councilman Lavelle is also a proud licensed Real Estate Agent with Lavelle Real Estate, Inc., a family owned and operated full service real estate firm since 1951.
 He is also Vice-President of a local film company, Fear No Man Productions, LLC.